-- Cultural conventions
+- Cultural conventions of language use

 - Linguistic structures and features: Text structure, Grammatical features, Vocabulary, Writing conventions